DiamondI/LeetCode/README.md

 # LeetCode
-Solution about some questions in LeetCode
+Solutions about some questions in LeetCode